milvus-io/milvus-docs/site/en/userGuide/search/timetravel.md

 This topic describes how to use the Time Travel feature during vector search.

 Milvus maintains a timeline for all data insert and delete operations.
-It allows users to specify a timestamp in a search to retrieve a data view at a specified point in time, without spending tremendously on maintanence for data rollback.
+It allows users to specify a timestamp in a search to retrieve a data view at a specified point in time, without spending tremendously on maintenance for data rollback.

 ## Connect to the Milvus server